 U-value CalculatorStart your U-value calculation >

-For existing buildings, that is particularly beneficial because it protects facing materials - especially traditional brickwork - that may have been severely exposed to wind and rain over decades.
-Although it hides those facing materials from view, a system featuring external insulation can extend the life of the masonry and reduce its moisture content.
+Insulation applied externally is particularly beneficial because it protects facing materials - especially brickwork on existing buildings - that may have been severely exposed to wind and rain over decades.
+Although it hides the masonry from view, an external wall insulation solution can extend the life of the building fabric and reduce its moisture content.

-Lightweight polyisocyanurate (PIR) boards, being among the most thermally efficient commonly available insulation materials, can be installed between timber studs and protected by an appropriate weather-resistant finish, to deliver long-term energy savings from the thinnest possible solution.
+Lightweight PIR boards, being among the most thermally efficient, commonly available insulation materials, can be installed between timber studs and protected by an appropriate weather-resistant facade, to deliver long-term energy savings from the thinnest possible solution.

 1200 x 2400mm